gravyhtx/shopify_product-tear-sheet/README.md

 __TIPS__
 <br>
 * If you want to add "Dimensions" of the product you can put that info in the __"Barcode"__ input on the product editor page.
 This code grabs `{{ current_variant.barcode }}` but you can pretty much enter whatever text you want and call it displayed as whatever information you want it to be called.
-It doesn't necessarily need to be the __"Barcode"__... same goes for __"SKU"__, but for the purposes of this demo the "SKU" is used as it was intended and the "Barcode" is used to display the dimensions.
+It doesn't necessarily need to be the "Barcode"... same goes for __"SKU"__, but for the purposes of this demo the "SKU" is used as it was intended and the "Barcode" is used to display the dimensions.
 * When you print the Tear Sheet in edit mode, you will likely have a bar at the bottom that will get printed.
 To close this you will need to hide that bar.
     - Comment out the print code on `page.tear-sheet.liquid` at lines 144-145.
     - Open the Tear Sheet and choose to close preview
     - On that page choose to hide that bar (far right)
     - Go back to the previous page (your Tear Sheet) and it should be gone now.
     - Close this page and remove the comments at 144-145 on `page.tear-sheet.liquid`
-    - Open Tear Sheet again and it should now print without the bottom bar<br><br>
+    - Open Tear Sheet again and it should now print without the bottom bar<br>
         _** If this doesn't work you may need to figure this one out yourself and let me know what you did so I can [update this README!](https://github.com/gravyhtx/shopify_product-tear-sheet/issues) **_
         <br><br>